 And while companies outsource for a wide variety of reasons, there are some notable patterns.
 Reasons that companies reported outsourcing in Deloitte's 2016 Global Outsourcing Survey included cost savings, to focus on their core business, and to help with capacity issues.

 Cutting costs, enabling a focus on core competencies, and solving capacity issues all point to the same idea: that companies aren't able to do everything they want to do with their current financial and human resources.

 Interestingly, both access to intellectual capital and driving transformational change are low on the list.
 But that could be changing.

 Ning Su, Natalia Levina, and Jeanne W. Ross, writing for MIT's Sloan Management Review, point out that "today, more than ever, as rapid technological changes disrupt industries, established companies need access to fresh ideas, new technologies, and cutting-edge expertise."

-In short, companies are now outsourcing not just for help on projects, but also to drive innovation.
+In short, companies are now outsourcing not just for help on projects, but also to drive innovation as a competitive advantage.

 "Innovation" is a word that comes up a lot in discussions of modern outsourcing.

 If companies don't innovate, they fall behind.
 From product design to hiring practices, companies need to create positive change if they're to continue competing with industry peers.
 But innovation is expensive and requires a huge amount of financial and human capital.
 That's where outsourcing comes in.